Red carpets, runway shows and dress up with his mom are all it took for John Harris to fall in love with fashion.

 “Racism is just embedded in America as a whole, and because fashion is an industry that relies on poaching and relies on its environment, racism also exists at the root of the fashion industry,” Harris says.
 “My biggest concerns are finding a place that’s representative of me, and the person that I am.
 [I don’t want] to stifle certain parts of my personality in order to fit into like a certain type of job, [or] to fit into the corporate world.”

 Harris’ worries are fueled by the fashion industry’s mixed response to the murder of George Floyd in May 2020 and the surge of Black Lives Matter protests that followed.
-Several fashion organizations such as Nike, Fenty Beauty and Adidas, not only released statements, but pledged to donate profit to the Black Lives Matter organization, the NAACP and other organizations in support of Black people.
+Several fashion organizations such as Nike, Fenty Beauty and Adidas, not only released statements, but pledged to donate profit to the Black Lives Matter organization, the NAACP and other organizations in support of the movement.

-Others however, only responded after demands from Black individuals in and out of the industry for a statement, or to garner recognition of some kind.
+Others however, only responded after demands from Black individuals both inside and outside of the industry for a statement, or to garner recognition of some kind.

-“The brands that came out within the first two days of George Floyd being murdered ultimately were serious,” Nia Allen, graduate student in Kent’s fashion School says, “and I feel like the ones that came out weeks and weeks later were just lip service.”
+“The brands that came out within the first two days of George Floyd being murdered ultimately were serious,” Nia Allen, graduate student in Kent’s School of Fashion says, “and I feel like the ones that came out weeks and weeks later were just lip service.”

-Several brands were called out for seeming less genuine in their approach to the Black Lives Matter movement last summer.
+Several brands were called out for seeming less genuine in their approach to the Black Lives Matter movement over the summer.

 L’Oréal, re-hired model Munroe Bergdorf after she called the company hypocritical for seeming to align with Black Lives Matter on their social media, even though they fired her in 2017 for calling out white supremacy in the company.